 Then the robot follows a curve path toward $v_l v_r$ which is define by an algebraic expression based on positions of current p, v_l and v_r .

-Target searching using link paths
+Optimal algorithm for target searching using link paths

 Another problem for searching t in an unknown street P is find a path such that the number of links (or, turns) in the path is as small as possible.